DeepSportradar/ball-3d-localization-challenge/README.md

 ### Downloading the dataset

-The dataset can be found [here](https://www.kaggle.com/datasets/deepsportradar/basketball-instants-dataset).
-It can be downloaded and unzipped manually in the `deepsport_dataset/` folder of the project.

-We will here download it programmatically.
-First install the kaggle CLI:
+The dataset can be found [here](https://www.kaggle.com/datasets/deepsportradar/basketball-instants-dataset) and can be downloaded and unzipped manually in the `deepsport_dataset/` folder of the project.
+To do it programmatically, you need the kaggle CLI:

 ```bash
 pip install kaggle